 - Require staff to use pre-defined secure applications

-- Require staff to use security software on the mobile devices
+- Require staff to use security software on mobile devices

 - Utilize biometric authentication